ujwalap801/API/Readme.md

 1.GET

 Purpose: To retrieve data from the server.
+Used to GET some responses
+Data sent in query strings(limited,string data & visible in URL)
 Example: Getting a list of users from a server.
 Usage:
 GET /users